AbuAbdullahal-Mawsili/file_config_i3-/README.md

 sudo dnf Install i3lock

-And if you are users, put Pacman, delete the word Install and make it -S thus
+And if you are Arch users, put Pacman, delete the word Install and make it -S thus